HD60Hz/squad-lab1-store/README.md

 }
 ```

 It would be good to create our store using a factory function that will encapsulate our model.
-This function will receive 2 arguments : a name for the store, and an initial inventory (optional).
+This function will receive 2 arguments: a name for the store, and an initial inventory (optional).

 ```python
 # product mapping